Lionelapex/Lionelapex/README.md

 ###

-<h2 align="left">Hi 👋! my name is lionel  and I'm a web developer and this is my reposatory</h2>
+<h2 align="left">Hi there 👋! my name is lionel  and I'm  developer and this is my reposatory</h2>

 ###